seemyer/recipes/docs/test/brew_checklist.md

 ## 📋 Chill & Pitch
 - [ ] Submerge sanitized wort chiller, mount stirrer, and turn Boil Kettle pick-up tube to 10:00 orientation.
+- [ ] Activate wort chiller and stirrer, then cool to 170°F.
-- [ ] Add final ingredients and/or perform whirlpool hop additions.
+- [ ] Add whirlpool hop addition in mesh bag.
-- [ ] Activate wort chiller and stirrer, then cool to less than 70°F (recover hot waste water for cleaning).
+- [ ] Re-activate wort chiller and stirrer, then cool to less than 70°F (recover hot waste water for cleaning).
 - [ ] Remove wort chiller, then whirlpool with stirrer for 2 minutes.
 - [ ] Raise valve edge of Boil Kettle on block, and wait 60 minutes to settle trub.
 - [ ] Prep fermenter and serving keg, then continue equipment clean-up.